grafana/carbon-relay-ng/docs/grafa-net.md

 bad_metrics_max_age = "24h"

 # put init commands here, in the same format as you'd use for the telnet interface
+# note the two spaces after the route key.
 # here's some examples:
 init = [
      'addRoute sendAllMatch carbon-default  your-actual-graphite-server:2003 spool=true pickle=false',